Mount Pilchuck

 For approximately its first 1.00 mile/1.60 km, the trail passes through heavy coniferous forest.

-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 Few wildflowers grace Mount Pilchuck’s rugged trailside.
 Near the trailhead, skunk cabbage (Lysichiton americanus), so named for its distinctive scent and large, waxy leaves and also descriptively known as swamp lantern, lights a wayside bog with malodorous tongues of floral flame (upper left).
 In the dense woodland, look for violets (here, the pioneer, or, stream violet, Viola glabella) (upper right) and tiny, luminescent orange jelly fungi “blooming” directly from decaying wood (lower left).
 Near the treeline, balloon-like blooms of huckleberries and blueberries (Vaccinium spp.) brighten the wayside with rosy precursors of fruits to come (lower right).
-Mount Pilchuck Trail, May 09, 2015.
+Mount Pilchuck Trail, Washington.

 Above the treeline, the stars of the increasingly panoramic view are snowy Three Fingers, flanked on the left by Whitehorse Mountain and on the right by Big Bear Mountain and Liberty Mountain.